dsc-courses/dsc30-2023-su/projects/deques.md

 - Your presentation should include some kind of visually-organizing structure, such as slides or a document.
 - After submitting to Canvas, add a submission comment linking to your slides or document.

-Submit your program code to the corresponding assignment in Ed Lessons by uploading all of your implementations.
+Submit your program code to the corresponding assignment in Ed Lessons by uploading all of your implementations and all the test cases that you wrote.
 </details>

 ## Setup